eliasjcjunior/terraform-demo/README.md

 ## Requirements

-* Terraform 13+ instaled
+* Terraform 0.13+ instaled
-* Bucket to store the state file (Here I'm using bucket name **state-tf-demo**).
-If you change de name you will need to change the new name in the backend configuration, on file **provider.tf**
+* Create a bucket to store the state file and change the bucket name on file **provider.tf**

 ## Instructions